 Violinist Annie Trépanier and violist/violinist Steve Larson have performed throughout the Americas and Europe – their playing has been hailed as “supercharged, clear-headed, yet soulful” (The Boston Globe) and “gorgeous…almost mad with excitement” (Classical.net).
 They have been playing chamber music together since the 1990’s, including numerous performances as the Trépanier/Larson Duo, and are currently members of Cuatro Puntos Ensemble which is renowned for its exciting cross-cultural collaborations and recordings.
-In addition, Steve Larson is a Senior Artist Teacher at The Hartt School of the University of Hartford, Principal Viola at the Wintergreen Music Festival and Academy in Virginia, and a founding member of the Adaskin String Trio and Ensemble Schumann.
+They also perform each summer at the Wintergreen Festival in Virginia.
+In addition, Steve Larson is a Senior Artist Teacher at The Hartt School of the University of Hartford, and a founding member of the Adaskin String Trio and Ensemble Schumann.
 Previously, Trépanier and Larson played together for twenty years as members of Avery Ensemble, and were finalists at the Banff International String Quartet Competition as members of the Diabelli Quartet.
 Originally from Canada (Annie from Montreal, Quebec and Steve from Regina, Saskatchewan), since 1996 they have lived in Connecticut where they are very active both as performers and teachers.
-Please visit ViolinViolaEtc.com for more information.
+ViolinViolaEtc.com

 Adaskin String Trio